** ☀️☀️☀️ Summer Savings! - Use code 25OFF for 25% off the I Can Fly PREMIUM Reading Program Web-App! Valid through 05-31-2023 **

 How Dyslexic Children Learn to Read

-Dyslexia is a language based disorder, therefore, people with dyslexia must be taught phoneme and morphological awareness.
+Dyslexia is a language-based disorder, therefore, people with dyslexia must be taught phoneme and morphological awareness.
 This means they must learn all the sounds and how the sounds are put together to form words.
-They must also learn all of the spelling rules as well as the exceptions, which requires an intensive phonics program, unlike what is usually offered in the mainstream schools.
+They must also learn all of the spelling rules as well as the exceptions, which requires an intensive phonics program, unlike what is usually offered in mainstream schools.
 Since those with dyslexia often have a poor memory where language is concerned, this should be done with constant repetition for reinforcement as well as utilizing as many multisensory implementations as possible.
 The program should also be flexible so that it can be personalized to the student when needed.

 How to help a dyslexic child

-Explicit Instruction - Concepts must be clearly explained with guidance and feedback from the instructor, and in no way should the student be expected to discover concepts on his or her own.
+Explicit in Instruction - Concepts must be clearly explained with guidance and feedback from the instructor, and in no way should the student be expected to discover concepts on his or her own.

 Multisensory - When more than one sense is used, the likelihood of learning increases.
 This is especially true for those with learning differences, such as dyslexia.
 Students should use their ears to listen to write, their eyes to see to read, and their hands to manipulate phonics tools, such as letter tiles, sound cards, phonics games, etc. This multisensory approach will help the brain make connections and strengthen memory.
 Since a Structured Literacy program contains many sounds and rules, there's a lot to commit to memory, and the more avenues used, the better.

 Responsive - The instructor should monitor the student as he or she progresses through the program to make the necessary adjustments.
 For example, the lessons may need to be done at a slower pace or in a different manner.
-Diagnostics should also be done to track the students progress.
+Diagnostics should also be done to track the student's progress.

 Digital Learning